noahlange/yarn2dew/docs/03-compiler.md

 Most important things to note:

-1. Every node has a `compile()` function that accepts two parameters, the compiler instance (conventionally, `$`) and state, which is discarded after compilation.
+1. Every node has a `compile()` function that accepts two parameters, the compiler instance (conventionally, `$`) and state, which is tracked during but discarded after compilation.
 2. Commands and macros are simply function versions of these, taking an array of string arguments as parameters instead of requiring you to futz with the AST.
-3. The compiler has 4 commonly-used public methods and 3 others of incidental importance.
+3. The compiler has 4 commonly-used public methods and 3 others of lesser importance.

 | Method                                                      | Description                                               |
 | :---------------------------------------------------------- | --------------------------------------------------------- |